aylei/kubectl-debug/README.md

 ```
 ## Debugging examples

-This guide will walk-through the typical debugging workflow of `kubectl-debug`.
+This guide shows a few typical example of debugging a target container.

 ### Basic

-When you run `kubectl-debug` it causes a 'debug container' to be created which runs in the same `pid`, `network`, `ipc` and `user` namespace of the target container.
+When you run `kubectl-debug` it causes a 'debug container' to be created on the same node, and which runs in the same `pid`, `network`, `ipc` and `user` namespace as the target container.
 By default, `kubectl-debug` uses [`nicolaka/netshoot`](https://github.com/nicolaka/netshoot) as container image for the 'debug container'.
 The netshoot [project documentation](https://github.com/nicolaka/netshoot/blob/master/README.md) provides excellent guides and examples for using various tools to troubleshoot your target container.